dzekelid/services/_listings/azure-search/subscriptions-subscriptionid-resourcegroups-resourcegroupname-providers-microsoft-search-searchservices-get.md

 ---
 swagger: "2.0"
 info:
-  title: SearchManagementClient
+  title: Azure Search API Services List By Resource Group
-  description: Client that can be used to manage Azure Search services and API keys.
+  description: Gets a list of all Search services in the given resource group.
   version: 1.0.0
 host: management.azure.com
 basePath: /